Get ready to learn the difference between Cricut Weld vs Cricut Attach in just a few minutes and never stress again about which one to use.

 If you want to use the Slice feature, then you will need Weld too.
 You can only slice 2 objects, so if you have several objects that you want to slice a word into, you will need to Weld the objects together so they are now one object.
 You will need to weld the letters together if you want to slice them as well.

 Remember -Welding in Cricut is permanent once you save your project.
 You can un-weld if you haven’t saved it yet.
 I love that feature.

-I use Cricut Attach when i want to tell Cricut that “I want this object and text to sit just like this”.
-Otherwise Cricut will try to save you material by moving the objects and text around on the cutting mat.
+I use Cricut Attach when I want to tell Cricut that “I want this object and text to sit just like this”.
+Otherwise, Cricut will try to save your material by moving the objects and text around on the cutting mat.
 But I know that when I create a project I usually want it cut exactly like the design.
 Attach is perfect for this.